-The Group had goodwill of approximately HK\$9,486,000 arising from the Company's acquisition of a business in 2012.
+The Group had goodwill of approximately HK\$9,486,000 as at 31 December 2019 arising from the Company's acquisition of a business in 2012.

 Management concluded that there was no impairment of the goodwill based on the recoverable amount of the cash-generating unit ("CGU") which was determined by a value-in-use calculation based on cash flow projections from formally-approved budgets covering a five-year period.
-The preparation of cash flow projections requires significant management judgement with respect to assumptions in relation to discount rate and underlying cash flows, in particular future operating margin and growth rate.
-We identified the impairment assessment of goodwill as a key audit matter as it requires management to exercise significant judgement on the cash flow projections and the goodwill is quantitatively significant to the consolidated financial statements.
+The preparation of cash flow projections requires significant management judgment with respect to assumptions in relation to discount rate and underlying cash flows, in particular future operating margin and growth rate.
+We identified the impairment assessment of goodwill as a key audit matter as it requires management to exercise significant judgment on the cash flow projections and the goodwill is quantitatively significant to the consolidated financial statements.